itzcak/AQUA/README.md

 # quic_server new parameters
 Following command line parameters were added to quic_server
-1. stream_min_bw - Array of values for min BW (separated by comma) applied to connections according to open
+1. stream_min_bw - Array of values for minimum bandwidth requirements (separated by comma) assosiated to the connection once it opened.
-2. stream_max_bw - Array of values for min BW (as above)
+2. stream_max_bw - Array of values for maximum bandwidth requirements (similar to stream_min_bw above).
-3. stream_priority - Array of priorities with boolen value 0 or 1, connections with 1 are prioritized.

-In our example: Run command for 5 parallel connections 10k,100k,1m,10m,100m
+In our example: Run command for 5 parallel connections 10 Kbps, 100 Kbps, 1 Mbps, 10 Mbps, 100 Mbps.

 Command line:
 'quic_server --quic_response_cache_dir=/home/maint/QuicPlayDir